I Got a Gastric Sleeve and Took Back My Life

 In January 2018 I underwent weight loss surgery and had a procedure done called the ‘Gastric Sleeve’ or a ‘Laparoscopic Sleeve Gastrectomy’.
 What this entails is the surgeon removing around ¾ of your stomach and leaving what is referred to as the sleeve, which is approximately the size of a medium banana.

-All experiences are different and vary according to the individual and the surgical team.
-I started this adventure (I WILL not say ‘journey’ I think that is the WANKIEST overused word, and If I drop it anywhere in this piece, feel free to fly kick me, seriously!
+All experiences of gastric sleeve surgery are different and vary according to the individual and the surgical team.
+I started this adventure (I WILL not say ‘journey‘ I think that is the WANKIEST overused word, and If I drop it anywhere in this piece, feel free to fly kick me, seriously!
 Besides, adventure is more exciting, much better don’t you think?) anyway, I started this adventure by doing some serious time online researching, watching youtube clips of the procedure, yes I am that sick person who does that!

 When I was sure this was the direction I was going to run in, there was no ifs, buts, or maybes.
 This knee-jerk reactor knee jerked big time and shit was about to happen.
 I had a couple of options to decide on initially.
 I could join a private health fund to finance the procedure and wait the 12 months before I was eligible, or I could self-fund through my superannuation fund, which is the choice I made for my circumstances.